pyhys/p-net/doc/compliancetest.rst

 verify that your laptop Ethernet interface speed is set to 100 Mbit/s and that any Windows or Siemens (TIA portal) LLDP implementation on the Ethernet interface is disabled.

+If the "Alarm" test case fails with the message "No valid Transport ACK on the Alarm ACK was received", then the Ethernet receieve task probably has too low priority.
+Note that when increasing the priority, several alarm frames might be queued up before the main application have a chance to handle them.
+As the ART Tester sends a burst of 6 alarm frames in the APMS scenario, make sure that your alarm queue can hold at least that number.